Peasants have been growing mushrooms for more than 800 years; To be used in various dishes for its unique flavor and great health benefits.

-According to United States Department of Agriculture 100 grams of mushrooms contain water.
+According to the United States Department of Agriculture, 100 grams of mushrooms contain water.
 And 34 calories.
-And 2.24 grams of protein, And 0.49 grams of fat.
+And 2.24 grams of protein, and 0.49 grams of fat.

 It also includes 6.79 grams of carbohydrates.
-And 2.38 grams of sugars, And 20 milligrams of magnesium, And 112 milligrams of phosphorous, And 304 grams of potassium.
+And 2.38 grams of sugar, And 20 milligrams of magnesium, And 112 milligrams of phosphorous, And 304 grams of potassium.

-It also contains vitamin B6, Folic acid, folate, Vitamin D.
+It also contains vitamin B6, folic acid, folate, and vitamin D.

 What are the types of mushrooms

-- Portabello mushrooms: And it has another name which is field mushroom, It is commonly used in Italy, It is used on sauces and pasta and makes a great alternative to meats.
+- Portabello mushroom: And it has another name which is field mushroom, it is commonly used in Italy, it is used on sauces and pasta and makes a great alternative to meat.

-- Oyster mushrooms: Although it can be found in the wild that grows on both sides of trees, The ones that you will find in the store or in a list, Most likely planted, It is a white fungus with delicate aroma and flavor.
+- Oyster mushrooms: Although it can be found in the wild that grows on both sides of trees, the ones that you will find in the store or in a list, Most likely planted, is a white fungus with delicate aroma and flavour.
 Oyster mushrooms are found in many Japanese and Chinese dishes such as soups and stir-fries.

 - Black fungus: this is Wavy fungi They are planted in late summer in the west and grow throughout the winter.
-And it has a rich smoky flavor.
+And it has a rich smokey flavour.

 What are the health benefits of mushrooms

-Benefits also include preventing premature aging, Improve reform and growth, Promote blood circulation, Among other things.
+Benefits also include preventing premature aging, improving reform and growth, promoting blood circulation, among other things.

 1- Skin care